 There’s a tactical correlation between content getting social share and the corresponding page or site’s rank position.
 However, the engagement rate (like comment & share) of the content is crucial.
 It’s the social engagement that firmly adheres to higher organic rankings.

 Google denies it, but experiments show there is a correlation.

 The more people on social media share your content, the more backlinks that particular content will generate.
 In that case, social media sharing is an excellent technique to get a lot of free exposure.
 But the content must be worth sharing.

-Like guest posting and social sharing, blog commenting help a blogger grow his/her network.
+Like guest posting and social sharing, blog commenting helps a blogger grow his/her network.
 The critical point here is the comment itself should make sense.
-It should add value to the discussion and the article perse.
+It should add value to the discussion and the article’s perse.

 Perfect examples of Q&A forums are Quora and Yahoo Answers.
 People come and post thousands of questions to get an answer.
-Question and answer sites are the best places to share your answers as well as leave link to your articles for further reading.
+Question and answer sites are the best places to share your answers and leave links to your articles for further reading.

 Forum posting is no different than blog commenting and Q&A sites.
-The difference is, on QnA sites, people are looking for answers, whereas in forums, it is more of a discussion mode.
+On QnA sites, people are looking for answers, whereas in forums, it is more of a discussion mode.

 Getting into the discussion and sharing a view and then leaving a genuine link as and when it makes sense is never a problem.
 It’s the best way to earn a backlink provided you address the issue.
 The problem is, people try to spam forums with links.

 Finally, Check out my SEO Tips Every Webmaster Should Know.

 Readers who read this article also read …